monodot/monodot-co-uk/now.md

 ---
 What I'm working on right now:

-- [Camel Step-by-Step][camelsbs] - a book for Apache Camel for beginners, due to launch in August 2018
+- [Camel Step-by-Step][camelsbs] - a book for Apache Camel for beginners, which was launched in January 2019.

 - [Clever Builder][cb] - a blog containing programming tutorials